letsencrypt/acme-spec/draft-barnes-acme.md

 : A JSON object that contains various clues for the client about what the requested key is, such that the client can find it.
 Entries in the hints object may include:

 jwk (required, object):
-: A JSON Web Key object describing the public key whose corresponding private key should be used to generate the signature {{I-D.ietf-jose-json-web-key}}
+: A JSON Web Key object describing the public key whose corresponding private key should be used to generate the signature {{RFC7517}}

 certFingerprints (optional, array):
 : An array of certificate fingerprints, hex-encoded SHA1 hashes of DER-encoded certificates that are known to contain this key